dopaminegirl19/wordcount_gRPC/README.md

  1. ```input_path``` (string), relative path to folder containing intermediate files to parse
  1. ```output_path``` (string), relative path to folder containing output files

  The reduce task is carried out by the server.
-The server takes the input files, pools words from buckets with the same id, and counts the occurence of each word.
-Thus, a total of M files are produced, and each have one word on each line, followed by its frequency across all the original .txt files.<br>
+The server takes the input files from ```ReduceRequest.input_path```, pools words from buckets with the same id, and counts the occurence of each word.
+Thus, a total of M files are produced (M is attributed to the server during the map task), and each have one word on each line, followed by its frequency across all the original .txt files.<br>
- These final output files are saved in the specified output_path.<br>
+ These final output files are saved in the specified```ReduceRequest.output_path```.<br>

  As in the map task, the reduce task returns a ```stream``` of output file names, which are displayed to the user as they are saved.